 Supporting the SMEs in the region with learning and development solutions.
 The network is a resource that provides advice and consultation to all SMEs in the region.
 Many of the SMEs we work with don’t have the resources or facilities for training and upskilling, we make sure they get the right support in a way that caters to their business needs.

-What has been the most transformative initiative in your sector or region in the last year?
+What has been you most transformative initiative in the last year?

 What new trends do you see emerging within your industry?